-- 1. For immediate request situations, within 1 business day, when the lack of treatment may result in an emergency room visit or emergency admission. - 2.
-For urgent concurrent review within 24 hours of receipt of the request. - 3.
-For urgent pre-service, within 48 hours from date of receipt of request, but not to exceed 5 days if we need to request additional information. - 4.
-For non-urgent pre-service requests, within 5 days, but no longer than 14 days of receipt of the request if we need to request additional information. - 5.
-For post-service requests, with in 30 calendar days of receipt of the request.
+- 1. For immediate request situations, within 2 calendar days, when the lack of treatment may result in an emergency room visit or emergency admission. - 2.
+For urgent Inpatient services that require concurrent review, within 24 hours of receipt of the request. - 3.
+For expedited pre-service requests, within 48 hours of receipt, but not longer than 5 days if we need to request additional information. - 4.
+For standard non-urgent pre-service requests, within 5 days of receipt, but not longer than 14 days if we need to request additional information. - 5.
+For post-service review requests, with in 30 calendar days of receipt of the request.